cloudbase/garm/doc/external_provider.md

 * Stop
 * Start

-The ```AsParams()``` function does not need to be implemented by the external executable.

 ## CreateInstance

 The ```CreateInstance``` command has the most moving parts.
 The ideal external provider is one that will create all required resources for a fully functional instance, will start the instance.
 Waiting for the instance to start is not necessary.
-If the instance can reach the ```callback_url``` configured in ```garm```, it will update it's own status when it boots.
+If the instance can reach the ```callback_url``` configured in ```garm```, it will update it's own status when it starts running the userdata script.

 But aside from creating resources, the ideal external provider is also idempotent, and will clean up after itself in case of failure.
 If for any reason the executable will fail to create the instance, any dependency that it has created up to the point of failure, should be cleaned up before returning an error code.